-The purpose of a site will change its action threshold drastically.
-For example, a soccer field needs to be maintained at a higher level for aesthetic and safety reasons.
+The purpose and safety of a site will drastically affect the threshold levels.
+For example, a soccer field needs to be maintained at a high level to reduce injury to users.
 Therefore it will have a low action threshold (pests will not be tolerated).
 On the other hand, a wilderness area with a nature trail has a high action threshold.
-The purpose of these two sites is entirely different.
-In turn, the people who visit them have different expectations regarding the appearance of each site.

-Another aspect that can set a threshold tolerance is the safety of an area.
-Pests at a site creating a health risk to the public, and staff, will have to be dealt with in a more urgent manner.
-For example, poison ivy in a high-traffic area will have a low action threshold, as this is a health risk.
+The management and role of these two sites is entirely different.
+Any pest that creates a degraded or unsafe playing surface will not be tolerated because the public has greater expectations in consideration to athletic fields.
+In addition to safety on playing surfaces any pest at a site creating a risk to the public, and staff, will be dealt with in an urgent manner.
+For example, poison ivy in a high-traffic area will have a low action threshold, as this poses health risk.